eduardohenriquearnold/CODD/README.md

 python vis.py [path_to_snippet]
 ```

-Note that you may have to pause the animation and click on the Z icon to reset the view to the centre of the coordinates.
+Note that you may want to pause the animation and adjust the view.
 The visualisation iteratively goes through all the frames, presenting the fused point cloud from all vehicles.
 It also shows the ground-truth bounding boxes for vehicles (in green) and pedestrians (in cyan).